metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 9. Review the permissions summary and select **Create Policy**.
 10. Follow **Part 3** of this guide, replacing **step 8** with your custom minimal permissions policy.

-### 4: Update AWS Integration in CloudWisdomwith the Role ARN
+### 4: Update AWS Integration in CloudWisdom with the Role ARN

 1. Return to the open CloudWisdom tab from **Step 1**.
 2. Add the Role ARN from the IAM role found in your AWS Console.